 Obviously, not just a small-town lawyer at work here.

-Whatyousay.com believes a fundamental truth for all of us is revealed as well.
-It’s an achievement factor.
-If you intend to become a high achiever in any field, you need to possess deep knowledge of at least one thing.
+A fundamental truth for all of us is revealed here…an achievement factor.
+If you intend to become a high achiever in any field, you need to possess deep knowledge of that field.

-Bear in mind that deep knowledge and communication skill need not be mutually exclusive.
+Keep in mind that deep knowledge and communication skill are not mutually exclusive.
 You really don’t have to choose one or the other.
 Put another way, it’s important to be able to tell what you know, but it is equally important to know what you tell.